Dharahara: History

 Dharahara in Kathmandu was the tallest building in Nepal and the second such tower built by Bhimsen Thapa.
 The first tower was built eight years earlier in 1824 (1881 BS) at his residence, Janarala Bagh, situated at south-east of Sundhara, near Bhotebahal of Kathmandu.
 It got torn in half during the earthquake of 1834 and was never rebuilt.
 It was only a year later (in 1835) that Bhimsen Thapa built the second Dharahara, along with the Sundhara (the golden water spout), for Queen Lalit TripuraSundari Devi, who was the niece of Bhimsen Thapa.A century later, on 15 January 1934, another earthquake completely destroyed the first tower, and only two of the nine storeys of the second tower remained.
 The then Prime Minister of Nepal, Juddha Shumsher Jang Bahadur Rana, subsequently carried out renovation work of the Dharahara tower to fully restore it.
 After the original Bhimsen Tower was destroyed, Queen Lalit Tripurasundari's tower came to be known as Bhimsen Stambha (भिमसेन स्तम्भ).

 The second tower was built in honour of Bhimsen Thapa's feat of taking Nepal's land back in the war.
 King Rajendra Bikram Shah had given a lalmohar (a document with the royal seal) to Bhimsen Thapa in 1835, acknowledging his Commander-in-Chief status and building of Dharahara in Sundhara in 1824, in his honour.

 Dharahara was constructed for military usage as a watchtower.
 When incidents of national importance occurred, bugles were blown from the top floor of the tower.
 This was the signal for soldiers to assemble.
 This tradition of bugle trumpeting continued until the collapse of the tower.
-On one of the sign board at Dharahara, it is stated that the Dharahara's main purpose was to enable the state and city authorities to summon people to gather on the Tundikhel (the military parade ground to the northeast of the tower) to hear government announcements, and that it showed ‘the religious harmony between Hindu, Muslim and Christian faiths.'
+On one of the sign boards at Dharahara, it is stated that the Dharahara's main purpose was to enable the state and city authorities to summon people to gather on the Tundikhel (the military parade ground to the northeast of the tower) to hear government announcements, and that it showed ‘the religious harmony between Hindu, Muslim and Christian faiths.'

-Amongst the many myths Kathmandu is surrounded by, the most famous and fearsome Rana Prime Minister of Nepal, Jung Bahadur Rana.
-Legends has it that "The White Tiger" rode on a horse back and climbed upstairs to the balcony of the tower.
-What he did next was daring to many and plain stupid to some.
-He jumped off the balcony on the horseback!
-The horse died from the jump but "Jungey" survived.
-One of his daring acts among many.